edocAdmin/edoc-organizer-help/pages/02.intermediate/chapter.md

 ● Labels Panel

-● Downloading eDoc Organizer Printer

-● Configuring General Options
+You will also learn how to set up your printer and configuring eDoc Organizer options.